 Our gut microbiome has a surprisingly crucial influence on our circadian sleep-wake cycle and our sleep quality.
 Experiments confirm that when specific microbes in our gut are altered, our fundamental states of sleep are disrupted.
 This limits our ability to recover from stress and is necessary to protect against neurological diseases such as dementia.

 This continuous feedback between our gut and brain significantly modulates our responses to stress.
-When that feedback is suboptimal, it begins a cycle that leads to metabolic health disorders such as diabetes.
+When that feedback isn't optimal, it begins a cycle that leads to metabolic health disorders, such as diabetes.
 Our sleep-wake cycle is part of this loop.
 Impaired sleep disrupts our metabolism and contributes to inflammatory states and metabolic diseases, which can, in turn, further disrupt our sleep.
-When our gut microbiome is off-balance our capacity to achieve restorative sleep is profoundly affected.
+When our gut microbiome is off-balance, our capacity to achieve restorative sleep is profoundly affected.

 Here are 4 tips to start you on the path to a great night’s sleep

 1) Our microbes have internal clocks, just as we do.
 We are at our best when we find our optimal personal method of synchronizing and adjusting to each other.
 In effect, if you feed your microbes well, they will treat you right.